 For room bookings/open spaces on campus, there is a short form to fill out.
-This is available to download on the RGU:Union website and all bookings need to be sent to societies@rguunion.co.uk along with your completed form.
+This is available to fill out on the RGU:Union website.

 How do I advertise a society event?

 It is very helpful for a society to make a Facebook Page with your unique URL (for example: www.facebook.com/rgustampcollectorsociety) and/or Facebook group so you can advertise all the events there.
 Link your Facebook page to a society Twitter account and look at other social media sites to see if they suit your needs - some societies have Instagram pages for event photos etc., and these can be linked to your FB and Twitter profiles.